-Our services are subsidized for non-profit organizations, but even for-profit commercial clients find our services quite reasonable for this market, especially given our high-end capabilities.
+Our services are subsidized for non-profit organizations, and even for-profit commercial clients find our services quite reasonable for this market, especially given our high-end capabilities.

 Who does the work?

 Oversight of your project is by a faculty producer specializing in the type of media work required.
 Usually this is also the person doing the actual creative/technical work as well.
-Paid work-study students participate as their skill level allows, and the faculty producer uses the project as an opportunity to expose students to new techniques; it is very much an apprentice experience.
-Ultimately the faculty producer is responsible for the quality of the end product.
+Paid work-study students participate as their skill level allows, while the faculty producer uses the project as an opportunity to expose students to new techniques.
+It is very much an apprentice experience.
+Ultimately the faculty producer is responsible for the quality of the final product.